 8.2 The directors shall be divided into two (2) classes with respect to the time for which they severally hold office, designated Class I and Class II.
 Class I shall be composed of four (4) directors who shall hold office until the 1994 Annual meeting and until their respective successors shall be elected and shall qualify.
 Class II shall be composed of three (3) directors (the initial members of this class being designated in the Plan), who shall hold office until the annual meeting of the shareholders in 1993 and until their respective successors shall be elected and shall qualify.
 Upon expiration of the initial terms of the office of directors as classified above, their successors shall be elected for a term expiring at the annual meeting of the Corporation's shareholders held in the second year following the year of their election.
-Any director elected to fill any vacancy on the Board of Directors in which such vacancy occurs.
+Any director elected to fill any vacancy on the Board of Directors shall hold office for the remainder of the full term of the class of directors in which such vacancy occurs.